Key (basketball): Dimensions

 Each level of play has different specifications for the size and shape of the key: in American leagues, where the basketball court is measured in US units, the shape is rectangular, while in FIBA-sanctioned events, which use the metric system, the shape was trapezoidal before being changed to a rectangle as well.
 In addition to the bounding rectangle, the key includes a free-throw circle at its head or top.

 The width of the key in the NBA is 16 ft; in U.S. college (NCAA, NAIA, etc.) and high school (NFHS) play, it is 12 feet (3.7 m).

 Beginning after the 2010 FIBA World Championship, all FIBA-administered tournaments use a rectangular key 4.9 m wide.
 From 1956 until 2010, FIBA-sanctioned tournaments used a trapezoidal key.
 The narrower end was on the free-throw line, where it was 3.6 m, while the wider end, at the end line, measured 6 m.

 The free throw circle has a 6 ft radius centered at the midpoint of the free throw line.
 The half-circle on the mid-court side of the free throw line is painted solid.
 In the NBA and Euroleague Basketball competitions, the boundary of the half closer to the basket is traced in a broken line in order to space players properly for jump balls.
-NBA Rule 1 (g) requires the key to contain two 6 in long hash marks, 3 ft from the free throw line; the marks indicate the so-called lower defensive box.
+NBA Rule 1 (g) requires the key to contain two 6 in long hash marks, 3 ft from the free throw lane line; the marks indicate the so-called lower defensive box.
 The free throw line is 15 ft from the perpendicular projection of the face of the backboard onto the court; this projection is 4 ft from the end line for NBA, NCAA/NAIA, and NFHS.
 The projection of the center of the basket onto the court is a perpendicular distance of 1.575 m from the end line in FIBA tournaments, but 5.25 ft in NBA and NCAA or NAIA tournaments.